alfredo1995/Csharp/README.md

-Able to develop programs with the C# language (Algorithm, Data Structure, Fundamentals, OO, Collections, Lambdas, Generics, Dynamics, LINQ and various resources).
+Able to develop programs with the C# language

+Algorithm, Data Structure, Fundamentals, OO, Collections, Lambdas, Generics, Dynamics, LINQ and various resources.

        1) Introduction - algorithms, data structure and introduction to the .NET framework;